vnicholson1/FlowerClassifierTool/README.md

 # FlowerClassiferTool

+Data has come from - https://www.robots.ox.ac.uk/~vgg/data/flowers/102/ provided by the Oxford University.

 A simple tool using kNN and tiny images for flower classifiction to evaluate their effectiveness.

 Feature extraction methods (reduced dataset):